 Bankruptcy is a tool like any other.
 It is only useful when you actually need to accomplish a specific goal.
 You don’t need a pipe wrench unless you have a leaky pipe.

 Needless to say, people hate to even think about bankruptcy.
 That is why people delay it.
-Inevitably, clients tell us they wish they had come to see us a year or more ago.
-Better to talk to us now, and find out you should try a debt restructuring or loan modification, than to come to us after you have cashed in the last of the retirement savings from your IRA, 401k, or Thrift Savings Plan.
+But that may not be smart.
+Clients often tell us they wish they had come to see us a year or more ago.

-There are five main reasons to file bankruptcy sooner rather than later.
-Here they are:
+There are five main reasons to file bankruptcy sooner rather than later:

 (1) Make it easier to save your home.